-Fig. 4a Wiring configuration, Curtis 1210 controller in applications with seat lift.
+Fig. 4a Standard wiring configuration, Curtis 1228 controller, in applications with no seat lift.

-The wiring diagram presented in Figure 4b illustrates an alternative wiring that can be used in applications with low keyswitch current.
+The wiring diagram presented in Figure 4b illustrates an alternative wiring that can be used in some applications.
 Here the control circuit is connected to the B+ and B- pins (in this example, Pins 1 and 10) instead of to the battery pack.
 All four of the B+ and B- pins (Pins 1, 2, 10, 11) are connected internally to the controller's B+ and B- terminals.
 The pins are rated at 9 amps, so this configuration is appropriate only for applications where accessory power drawn from these pins will never exceed 9 amps.